 Have you ever seen a dog press his paws on the floor in front of him and bow his chest down as a signal that he wants to play?
 Well, you can awaken your inner pup with downward dog pose.
 Also known as Adho Mukha Svanasana in Sanskrit, downward-facing dog, or simply down dog, this posture is a foundational pose in yoga, meaning it is performed in just about every yoga class.

-Benefits of Downward Dog:
+Benefits of Downward-Facing Dog

 This pose has many benefits for the body, including creating length in the spine and lower body, while simultaneously increasing strength in the arms, shoulders and back.
 Also, since the head falls below the heart in this pose, it is considered an inversion.
 Compared to more complicated inversions like handstand or headstand, downward dog is a gentler way to incorporate an inversion into your yoga practice, especially if you are a beginner.

-How to Perform Downward Dog:
+How to Perform Downward Dog

-2) Getting into the pose:
+2. Getting into the pose

-If you have trouble straightening your legs (which most people do), you can keep a slight bend in your knees.
+- If you have trouble straightening your legs (which most people do), you can keep a slight bend in your knees.
 With the breath, bend one knee and then the other to gently and slowly feel the stretch in your hamstrings and calves.
-After some practice with this pose, you can slowly start to straighten both legs, releasing the heels toward the mat while simultaneously lifting the tailbone toward the ceiling.
+After some practice with this pose, you can slowly start to straighten both legs, releasing the heels toward the mat while simultaneously lifting the hips toward the ceiling.